SohamSPB/MemoGraph/README.md

   - Shows non-geotagged photos in a right-hand sidebar as cards (lazy-loaded thumbnails).
   - Derives simple tags per image (e.g., people, birds, plants_flowers, insects, animals, landscapes, astro and the image_type categories).
   - Provides a chip-style filter bar so you can interactively filter sidebar photos by these tags.

+- **Static Leaflet gallery + map (`MemoGraph/webapp/index.html`):**
+  `build_webapp.py` reads `blog_context.json`, generates thumbnails in `MemoGraph/thumbnails`, and emits a single-page app with:
+  - A search box that scans captions, AI captions, species tags, detected_objects, Places tags, and locations.
+  - Chip filters constructed from CLIP/YOLO/Places tags (birds, plants, landscapes, astro, etc.).
+  - A thumbnail gallery that loads the generated JPEG thumbnails first (falls back to originals if needed).
+  - A right-hand Leaflet map whose markers show the same filtered photos with captions + thumbnails in popups.
+  - All assets are local; no external backend is required to browse processed trips.

+This static webapp replaces the earlier baked overview-only experience and makes it easy to explore each trip offline.

 This ensures that every photo in a trip is visible somewhere (on the map if it has GPS, or in the sidebar if it does not), and that you can still explore large trips while processing is ongoing.